KEDGERS/Draft/README.md

-The repository shares content and artifacts related to machine learning, IT Operations and cloud computing architecture.
+This is our public repository for random content and artifacts related to machine learning, IT Operations and cloud computing architecture.